What is Cognitive Behavioral Therapy (CBT)?

 - Is it the worst-case scenario?

-These questions help the patients to dive deeper inside their thoughts and check if they are valid or not.
+These questions help the patients to dive deeper into their thoughts and check if they are valid or not.

 Cognitive restructuring is a fruitful process for reducing negative thoughts.
 Continuously assessing thoughts helps the patients to get rid of a number of negative thoughts and replace those with positive ones.